 That wasn’t the end for everyone.
 Part of the army survived and they got a hold of the treasure.

 At first, calmness is a myth.
-People are emotional by nature and react to any deviations of their plan.
+People are emotional by nature and react to any deviations from their plans.
 With time, those who choose to be in the captain’s spot until the end see problems that have to be solved and suppress the emotional part that is dragging them down.

 The role of a business leader isn’t easy in the first place.
 Constant changes and surprises are not abnormal and at some point, they become a daily routine.